 The Schedule of an Online Student

-This daytime schedule works well for a busy parent or someone with a night job.
+A daytime schedule like Emily follows can work well for a busy parent or someone with a night job.
 But you can see how online culinary school can fit into the pockets of time throughout your normal daily schedule.

-Even students with full-time day jobs or parents with kids attending school remotely can complete online culinary school in evenings and on weekends.
-And since you’ll have your syllabus in advance, you can plan when you’ll accomplish tasks like reading, watching videos, and completing assignments.
+Even students with full-time day jobs or parents with kids attending school remotely can complete online culinary school in the evenings and on weekends or anytime throughout each academic week that works for each individual student.
+Faculty often give suggestions on how students can plan when to accomplish tasks like reading, watching videos, and completing assignments to stay on track with each week’s requirements.

-With a commitment of around 15-22 hours per week depending on program and credential, students from all walks of life can make online culinary school work with their busy schedules!
+In terms of time commitment from students, around 15-22 hours per week is spent on school related activities depending on program, credential and personal pace.
+Students from all walks of life can make online culinary school work with their busy schedules!

-To learn more about online Culinary Arts, Pastry Arts, and Food & Beverage Operations programs at Escoffier, explore our online resources.
+To learn more about online Culinary Arts, Pastry Arts, Hospitality & Restaurant Operations Management, Plant-Based Culinary Arts, and Holistic Nutrition & Wellness programs at Escoffier, explore our online resources.
 And feel free to contact us to discuss admissions, financial aid, and more!

-If you found that article helpful, read these next:
+If you found this article helpful, read these next: